Quick access

 The Investment Thesis

-Shack is the supply-creation engine — an autonomous system where cost per listing in DE dropped from $24 to $6 during cold-start compression, now at $10 blended.
-At $2 CPI, unit economics already sit within acquirer benchmarks ($10–$90/listing).
+Shack is the supply-creation engine | an AI-driven system where cost per listing in DE dropped from $24 to $6 during cold-start compression, now at $10 blended.
+At $2–3 CPI, unit economics already sit within acquirer benchmarks ($10–$90/listing).
 As density grows, organic compounds and blended cost compresses further.
-100% private supply, zero professional sellers, horizontal across every category, portable across 4 countries.
+100% private supply, zero professional sellers, horizontal across categories, portable across 4 countries.

 What Acquirers Bought

-Depop, Wallapop, and Poshmark are accumulated supply pools — built over 10–15 years, mixed with professional sellers who inflate listing counts. eBay and Naver paid billions for the installed base, not the creation mechanism.
+Depop, Wallapop, and Poshmark are accumulated supply pools | built over 10–15 years, mixed with professional sellers who inflate listing counts. eBay and Naver paid billions for the installed base, not the creation mechanism.
 Their listing counts include 30–80% professional inventory.

 Supply Costs